AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

    ![rollout](/help/sites-administering/do-not-localize/chlimage_1-24.png)

 1. In the wizard, set the rollout as needed and then tap/click **Rollout Changes**.
-1. A dialog opens.
-Tap/click **Done** when the process is finished.
+1. A dialog box opens.
+Select **Done** when the process is finished.

 #### Rolling out a Catalog - Classic UI {#rolling-out-a-catalog-classic-ui}

 To rollout a catalog:

-1. Navigate to the Catalog you want to rollout.
+1. Navigate to the Catalog that you want to rollout.
 For example:

    `http://localhost:4502/cf#/content/catalogs/geometrixx-outdoors/base-catalog.html`